 In 2019, ADA NSW began collaborating with key stakeholders in the aged care sector to develop two submissions to the Royal Commission into Aged Care Quality and Safety (2019 and 2020).
 As a result of these submissions, ADA NSW President Dr Kathleen Matthews was called as a witness to the Royal Commission Oral Health hearing held via video-conference in July 2020.

 In March 2021, we received great news from the Royal Commission into Aged Care Quality and Safety’s final report, with oral health for older Australians spotlighted as a major issue in need of action.
 Recommendations included a Seniors Dental Benefits Scheme to fund dental services for eligible older Australians.
+However, these recommendations are yet to be implemented.Â

-The Child Dental Benefits Schedule (CDBS) is the only Medicare-funded program providing general dental care for eligible children aged 0-17 years for a range of services, including examinations, cleaning, x-rays, fillings, fissure sealants, extractions and root canal therapy.
+The Child Dental Benefits Schedule (CDBS) is the only Medicare-funded program providing general dental care for eligible children aged 0-17 years for a range of services, however the uptake of the scheme has been low.

 Dental Health Week is the Australian Dental Association’s major annual oral health campaign.

-It takes place each year in the first full week of August, and aims to educate Australians about the importance of maintaining good oral health by promoting four key messages.
+It takes place each year in the first full week of August, and aims to educate Australians about the importance of maintaining good oral health by promoting key messages.

 The 2024 campaign focused on the importance of taking steps to care for your teeth and gums to help you keep your teeth and smile for life.
+This year it will be focused on children’s oral health.

 For more information, visit ADA’s Dental Health Week website.Â